musana-engineering/musana.engineering.github.io/2025-09-6-devops-playbook-for-production-ai.markdown

 To make everything we've done so far repeatable end-to-end, we need to orchestrate everything with Argo Workflows running on AKS.
 For a deeper introduction to Argo Workflows, see my series on Platform Engineering with Kubernetes here **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)** and **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part2/)**

+To keep things modular, maintainable, and aligned with team responsibilities, we’ll split our automation into two distinct pipelines.
+This separation allows platform engineers to focus on infrastructure while data and ML engineers manage data ingestion and AML connections.
+It also means infrastructure changes don’t slow down the more frequent data refresh cycles.

-We will define and submit two pipelines.
+We’ll define and submit two pipelines, each with a clear responsibility:

-- **Infrastructure Provisioning:** Responsible for provisioning and mantaining the Azure resources
+- **Infrastructure Provisioning:**

-- **Data Setup:** Responsible for establishing and mantaining the AML connections (datastore/data asset) and ingesting data to storage
+Handles the creation and ongoing maintenance of Azure resources such as the AML workspace, Storage Account, Key Vault, and Container Registry.

+- **Data Setup:**

+Establishes and manages AML connections (datastores and data assets) and orchestrates the ingestion of raw data from Snowflake into Azure Blob Storage.

 {% highlight shell %}

 {% endhighlight %}

+**Pipeline Security Considerations**
+- Pipelines run on private AKS cluster keeping all operations private.
+- Uses Azure Workload Identity for the Terraform AzureRM provider
+- Enforce least-privilege RBAC for the workflow’s service account
+- Sources secrets from Azure Key Vault via External Secrets Operator
+- Writes Terraform outputs that are sensitive directly to Key Vault
+- Pipelines executes using a hardened, internally maintained image.

 ### Summary